Why are on-time, within budget conversions so elusive in the nonprofit world?

 ROI Solutions: Our 100% On-time, Within Budget Implementation Track Record.

-ROI Solutions is proud of the fact that we have a track record of having converted 100% of our clients on-time and within the quoted, not-to-exceed implementation & conversion fees in our proposals.
+ROI Solutions is proud that we have a track record of converting 100% of our clients on time and within the quoted, not-to-exceed implementation & conversion fees in our proposals.
 No other CRM company in the nonprofit space can make this claim.

-We recommend a six-month conversion timeframe from the time that we receive the data from a new client until the go live date.
-In some cases, a client will ask for an eight- or nine-month timeframe for internal reasons.
-In emergency situations when clients needed to be off of their existing CRMs in less than six months, we have converted these clients in as few as three months but do not recommend it.
+We recommend a six-month conversion timeframe from when we receive the data from a new client until the go-live date.
+Sometimes, a client will ask for an eight- or nine-month timeframe for internal reasons.
+In emergencies, when clients need to be off their existing CRMs in less than six months, we have converted these clients in as few as three months but do not recommend it.

-Just ask our clients about our track record, our people and our company culture.
+Ask our clients about our track record, people, and company culture.

 How Is a Six-Month On-time, Within Budget CRM Conversion Possible?